productml/blurr/README.md

 >-- Blurr authors

-# What is Blurr?

->Raw data to features for machine learning with serverless data transforms

 Blurr transforms `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).

 For production ML applications, __experimentation__ and __iteration speed__ is important.
 Working directly with raw data provides the most flexibility.
 Blurr allows product teams to iterate quickly during ML dev and provides a self-service way to take experiments to production.